mmdelaney/DATA-310/Ex1.md

 Based on this model, the Hudgins house is by far the best deal since it is listed at almost $140,000 less than the model predicted.
 The worst deal is the Church St. house since it is listed at almost $100,000 over the model's predicted price.
 The Moon house is also not a great deal since it is listed at $75,000 over its predicted price.
 The remaining houses are all listed at slightly under the prices predicted by the model, so I am considering these fair deals.

+### UPDATE: Using the script you produced to predict housing price, take the provided six houses from Mathews, Virginia and train a neural net model that estimates the relationship between them.
+Based on this model, which of the six homes present a good deal?
+Which one is the worst deal?
+Justify your answer.